monsonite/SPIder/README.md

 # Introducing Spider - A bit serial CPU architecture for SPI applications

 This is a 16-bit experimental cpu, based on a bit serial architecture.
 It was inspired by the PDP-8/S from 1967 which was a cost reduced, bit serial version of the PDP-8.
-The bit serial architecture used far fewer transistors than the PCP-8, but the compromise was that it was a lot slower, so was not a great commercial success.
+The bit serial architecture used far fewer transistors than the PDP-8, but the compromise was that it was a lot slower, so it was not a great commercial success.

 Whilst the PDP-8/S provided the initial inspiration to explore bit serial architectures, 50 years on, we now have much faster semiconductor memory and fast 74HCxx series logic.
 Spider is an exploration of a simple 16-bit bit serial machine with a much greater throughput than the old PDP-8/S. It is expected that it will run at 500,000 instructions per second.